 Squarespace has the best blog of any website builder I’ve seen.
 Hands down.
 It supports a long list of blog features: tagging, categories, drafts, comments (with powerful moderation features), Disqus integration, customizable urls and more.
 And to top it all off the post editor is beautiful.
 Show Screenshot

 Squarespace’s Commerce is the best ecommerce of any website builder (Weebly is second best).
 They include so much: digital products, customizable email receipts, checkout customization, a robust tax system and more.
 But it’s not just about the features, they also make it relatively simple to setup (and setting up ecommerce is never simple).
 One note: The only payment gateway Commerce supports is Stripe (which is an excellent payment gateway).
+Paypal support is currently in beta.
 Show Screenshot

 Full form builder packed with everything you’ll need: 19 different form field options, Google Docs and Mailchimp integrations, lightbox mode (a handy way of creating a button that can open the form in a lightbox) and custom post-submit HTML.
 The only missing option I’d like to see included is the ability to send forms to custom URLs.
 Show Screenshot

 There are a suite of beautiful apps: Commerce lets you manage your store.
 Blog (iOS) lets you compose blog posts and manage your blog.
 Metrics (iOS) gives you website analytics.
 Portfolio (iOS) lets you manage photos and galleries.
 They also have an Android app that is similar to their iOS Blog app.
 Having a suite of apps is great— rather than stuff everything into one app, they’re able to make a beautiful interface for each use case.